qfpl/applied-fp-course/README.md

 ---
 Start up and Servant introduction.

-a) Use Scotty/Warp for the "hello, world" application.
+* Use Scotty/Warp for the "hello, world" application.
-b) Explain that we're using strings for routes and this is bad(TM).
+* Explain that we're using strings for routes and this is bad(TM).
-c) Move to Servant, explain why, show type driven dev to explain routes->function relationship.
+* Move to Servant, explain why, show type driven dev to explain routes->function relationship.

 2 - Faking Global Vars with Science
 ---